AminurAlam/samples/typst/swe.typ

 point (`52.51, 13.395`) and a destination (`52.52, 13.396`).
 These coordinates are
 hardcoded to initialize the map with a pre-calculated route visible immediately when the page loads, ensuring the user doesn't see an empty interface.
-This control also automatically generates a text-based itinerary container (usually a box in the top-right corner) listing the distance, time, and specific turns required to travel between these points.
+This control also automatically generates a text-based container, usually a box in the top-right corner listing the distance, time, and specific turns required to travel between these points.

-2. Custom Routing Backend Configuration
 A critical configuration line here is `serviceUrl: document.baseURI + "route/v1"`.
-By default, Leaflet Routing Machine connects to a public demonstration server (OSRM).
-However, this line overrides that behavior to point to a local or custom-hosted routing service.
-- `document.baseURI` fetches the current address of the website.
-- It appends `"route/v1"`, which implies that the application is talking to its own backend API to get directions.
-This suggests the application is self-contained, likely running its own instance of the OSRM (Open Source Routing Machine) engine, giving the developers control over the routing algorithm (e.g., customizing it specifically for bike paths or restricted service roads).
+By default, Leaflet Routing Machine connects to a public demo server to fetch data.
+However, this line overrides that behavior to point to a local or custom-hosted routing service we are running. `document.baseURI` fetches the current address of the website, it then appends `"route/v1"`, which implies that the application is talking to its own backend API to get directions.
+This suggests the application is self-contained, likely running its own instance of the OSRM (Open Source Routing Machine) engine, giving the developers control over the routing algorithm like customizing it specifically for bike paths or restricted service roads.

-3. Interactive User Experience (UX)
-The settings `routeWhileDragging: true` and `routeDragInterval: 100` are designed to make the map feel responsive and modern.
-- routeWhileDragging: Allows the user to grab the blue path line or a marker on the map and drag it to a different road.
+The settings `routeWhileDragging: true` and `routeDragInterval: 100` are designed to make the map feel responsive and modern. `routeWhileDragging` Allows the user to grab the blue path line or a marker on the map and drag it to a different road.
 As they drag, the route recalculates visually in real-time, rather than waiting for them to drop the pin.
-- routeDragInterval: This is a performance optimization.
+`routeDragInterval` is a performance optimization.
 It creates a "debounce" effect, ensuring the application only requests a new route calculation every 100 milliseconds during a drag action.
 This prevents the browser and the server from crashing due to thousands of requests being fired instantly while the user moves the mouse.

-4. Click-to-Update Logic
-The final block, `map.on("click", ...)` adds an event listener that fundamentally changes how the user interacts with the destination.
+The final block, `map.on("click", ...)` adds an event listener that changes how the user interacts with the destination.
 - When the user clicks anywhere on the map, the function executes `control.spliceWaypoints`.
 - It targets the last waypoint in the list (`length - 1`).
 - It removes 1 item (the current destination).
 - It inserts `e.latlng` (the coordinates of the mouse click).
-- The Result: Instead of adding a new stop to a multi-stop journey, this logic updates the destination.
-If the user clicks a new spot on the map, the route automatically recalculates from the original start point to this new clicked location.
+- The Result is that instead of adding a new stop to a multi-stop journey, this logic updates the destination.
+- If the user clicks a new spot on the map, the route automatically recalculates from the original start point to this new clicked location.

 = Features